bensouiciakram/Vanilla-Javascript-Projects/README.md

     Create a to-do list with features like :
         -adding, deleting and marking tasks as complete Using browser local storage for persisting data.

+# 2.Stopwatch:

+## Project requirements:

+    build a stopwatch with start, stop and reset buttons